-(Available to Pinecrest, Union Pines, and North Moore High School students)
+(Available to students at North Moore High School, Pinecrest High School, Union Pines High School, and Connect Virtual Academy)

 This course is taught by a National Center for Construction Education and Research (NCCER) certified trainer.
 Topics include, but are not limited to, welding safety, oxyfuel cutting, plasma arc cutting, air-carbon arc cutting and gouging, base metal preparation, weld quality, SMAW equipment and setup, and joint fitup and alignment.
 Successful completion of this course allows students to earn their NCCER Welding Level 1 credential from the National Center for Construction Education and Research.